 In no time at all, a pair of feet appeared beside her.
-Though the pain was suddenly gone, it had also taken most of her strength with it, and Kanna struggled to look up at the figure that stood above in the dark.
+Though the pain was suddenly gone, it had also taken most of her strength with it, and Kanna struggled to look up at the tall figure that stood above in the dark.

-The tall woman was staring down at her.
 A rope, swinging limply like a noose, dangled down from the woman’s hand and tapped Kanna lightly on the face.

 “I told you not to run,” the woman said, but Kanna felt like it was the first time she had ever heard that animal speak.
 “Now hold still.”